• Trail Home

 Thank you to fellow Tom Petty Nation members on Facebook who’ve shared ideas and information over time.

-Please email me about any errors in fact and about other locations that should be included.
+Please email me to suggest other locations that should be included.
+And please bring to my attention any fact errors.

 While driving and walking around to tour the trail stops, you are welcome to listen to a curated Spotify playlist with 50 songs about or inspired by Tom Petty's early Southern years, growing up in Gainesville and traveling around Florida -- including several songs later recorded live in his hometown.
 A perfect soundtrack for the Tom Petty Trail!
 Find an overview of the playlist and the Spotify link in the Trail Tunes section of this website.